Azure-Samples/functions-dotnet-migrating-console-apps/README.md

 ```

-We needed a way to pass input files to our function.
+We needed a way to pass binary input files to our function.
 For this we define an **argument** of type **url**, where we expect the user to upload a file to **Onedrive** and provide the link in query string.

 Once these changes are done, the function should have the following files as shown below: